RosboneMako/MakoMonoTone/README.md

 * Time = Sample Count / Sample Rate
 * .01s = 480 / 48000

 If we were seeing this note in the VST, we would read in 480 samples between zero crossings.
 The measured pitch value is then used to create various waveforms.

 PURE SINE WAVE
 For our VST to work the guitar notes need to closely resemble a sine wave.
-Guitar notes rarley resemble a sine wave.
+Guitar notes rarely resemble a sine wave.
 There are usually a lot of harmonics that create strange shapes.
+These shapes are not easily deciphered.

 To get the easiest to detect notes, the guitar should use its neck pickup and have the tone control rolled all the way down.
 This helps remove the extra harmonic content.